rirenner/aci-ansible/docs/aci_epg_to_contract_module.rst

 Synopsis
 --------

-* Bind EPGs to contracts on Cisco ACI fabrics.
+* Bind EPGs to Contracts on Cisco ACI fabrics.
 * More information from the internal APIC classes *fv:RsCons* at https://developer.cisco.com/media/mim-ref/MO-fvRsCons.html and *fv:RsProv* at https://developer.cisco.com/media/mim-ref/MO-fvRsProv.html.